 The great-granddaddy in the market remains the best streaming service.
 As you probably know, Netflix provides unlimited streaming of TV shows, movies, comedy specials and original programming (including Love Is Blind, Glow and Black Mirror) for one monthly subscription fee.
 You can even create up to five different profiles on a single account to make sure that your favorite content doesn't mess up recommendations for your friends and loved ones.
 Netflix is constantly adding and taking away movies, so you'll want to check our our what's new on Netflix guide to see what's coming soon, and what you should watch before it's gone.

 No other service has yet given Netflix an honest-to-goodness run for its money in terms of selection, quality and performance consistency.
 Recently, it's been easy to see that Netflix is inching away from its original business model of distributing other studios' films and shows, in favor of these above originals.
-But as these shows and films get better and better — and Netflix owns the conversation on social media — their decision to move from the films they're losing as competitors build their own streaming services, is getting proven as a solid plan.
+Still, though, we see frequent additions of licensed shows, such as Hannibal, Moesha and Community, making Netflix the home for those looking to catch up on beloved shows they missed the first time around.
 Our Netflix hidden gems guide shows how it's also got a great library of fantastic shows and movies that have somehow gone under the radar for many audiences.

 Before its release, Disney Plus was one of the most anticipated streaming services on the market.
 And why wouldn't it be?
 Disney controls a frankly frightening number of properties, from Marvel, to Star Wars, to Disney's own animated canon, to The Simpsons (all 30 seasons, and counting).
 At $7 per month, it's among the cheaper of the best streaming services out there, and a lot of the content is available in 4K resolution with HDR color palettes, too.